Skip to content

 Terminal window

-my library release v1.0.0
+my library release

-• The library registry lives at ~/.my/libraries/libraries.json
+• The source registry lives at ~/.my/sources/sources.json